-No previous movement experience required.
 A survey of choreography forms used in stage productions.
-An activities approach to increasing individual physical theatrical performance skills.
+An activities-based approach to increasing individual physical theatrical performance skills.
 The methodology of the course varies by semester.
 Exercises will be given to strengthen and stretch the body.
+No previous movement experience required.
 Prerequisite: TH 2330.
-2 credit hours.
+2 semester hours credit.
 Offered even fall semesters.